 The Bodhisatta was once a spirit of the sea.
 A devoutly religious man was traveling by ship with his companion, a barber.
-He had promised the barber’s wife he would look after him on the journey.
-After sailing in the ocean for a week, the ship wrecked and the pair, hanging on a plank, floated to a deserted island.
+The religious man had promised the barber’s wife he would look after him on the journey.
+After sailing the ocean for a week, the ship wrecked and the pair, hanging on a plank, floated to a deserted island.
 The barber killed and cooked some birds and offered them to his friend, but he did not eat them.
 Instead, he focused all his attention on the blessings of the three jewels (Buddha, dharma, and sangha), which was the only thing that could save them.

 In the Lifetime of the Buddha

 Arriving at the monastery, he sat down to talk with the Buddha, who asked if he’d had any mishaps on the way.
 The man explained how he had walked over the river and almost fallen in.
-The Buddha told this story so he knew that in the past other people had been kept safe by thinking of the Buddha’s virtues.
+The Buddha told him this story so he knew that in the past other people had been kept safe by thinking of the Buddha’s virtues.

 The naga king was an earlier birth of Sariputta, one of the Buddha’s top disciples.